zenml-io/zenml/examples/README.md

 Here you can find a list of practical examples on how you can use ZenML with brief descriptions for each example:

 - **aws_orchestrated**: Runs pipeline on an EC2 instance on `Amazon Web Services` as the orchestration backend.
+- **backends**: Showcases switching between various backends for different use-cases.
+- **batch_inference**: Runs a batch inference pipeline using the result of a training pipeline.
+- **bootstrapping**: Example on how to bootstrap different services on GCP for various backends using Terraform.
+- **collaboration**: How to collaborate using ZenML across multiple devices and teams.
 - **cortex**: Tutorial on how to integrate with [Cortex](https://cortex.dev) to deploy your models.
 - **batch_inference**: Run a offline batch inference job.
 - **gan**: Tutorial on how to create and train a GAN model with a custom `TrainerStep` and `PreprocessorStep`.